vmprof/vmprof-python/README.md

 See https://vmprof.readthedocs.org for up to date info

-## Basic usage
+## Installation

-### Linux and Mac OS X
 ```console
 pip install vmprof
 python -m vmprof <your program> <your program args>
 ```

-Our build system ships wheels to PyPI.
+Our build system ships wheels to PyPI (Linux, Mac OS X).
 If you build from source you need to install CPython development headers and libunwind headers (on Linux only).

-### Windows

-Install Microsoft Visual C++ Compiler for Python 2.7.
-Currently we do not create wheels for Windows.
+On Windows this means you need Microsoft Visual C++ Compiler for your Python version.

-	pip install vmprof

 ## Development